Where is Oswestry? In Shropshire? Or Wales? Not sure?

 Can we tell you more about Oswestry & the Welsh Borderlands?

-Need More Inspiration? - Let's plan your visit to Oswestry
+Need More Inspiration? - Let's help plan your visit to Oswestry

 Find the best days out with kids in and near Oswestry.
 Bring the whole family and enjoy exploring castles, riding on steam trains or just run wild in the wonderful Shropshire countryside.

 Ready to get active in Oswestry & the Welsh Borders?
 Stunning walks and great places for a bike ride are all around Oswestry, North Shropshire.
 Explore Offa’s Dyke, ride along canals and find the best places for walking near here.

 Historic Oswestry – surrounded by historic sites, castles and houses.